apache/druid/docs/tutorials/tutorial-compaction.md

 bin/post-index-task --file quickstart/tutorial/compaction-init-index.json --url http://localhost:8081
 ```

-After the ingestion completes, navigate to [http://localhost:8888/unified-console.html#datasources](http://localhost:8888/unified-console.html#datasources) in a browser to see the new datasource in the Druid Console.
+After the ingestion completes, navigate to [http://localhost:8888/unified-console.html#datasources](http://localhost:8888/unified-console.html#datasources) in a browser to see the new datasource in the Druid console.

 ![compaction-tutorial datasource](../assets/tutorial-compaction-01.png "compaction-tutorial datasource")